 The menu bar on your Mac is a handy spot to quickly see the date, time, or battery level, plus have fast access to your Notification Center, Spotlight Search, or Siri.
 So, why not have your weather conditions there too?
-Then at a glance you can check the current temperature and click for your forecast.
+Then at a glance, you can check the current temperature and click for your forecast.

-Instead of opening a separate app to get these details; here’s how to add the weather forecast to your Mac menu bar.
+Instead of opening a separate app to get these details, here’s how to add the weather forecast to your Mac menu bar.

 Of course, there’s no magical way to pop the weather into your menu bar.
 But there are a few good apps on the Mac App Store you can use.
-Here are two free options that you can check out.

 Forecast Bar – Weather + Radar

 Check the hourly forecast using a graph or summary.
 View what’s coming up for the week with highs, lows, and summaries per day.
 Click the top left to open the radar map.
-And, click your current conditions for details on pressure, dew point, wind, visibility, and UV index.
+And click your current conditions for details on pressure, dew point, wind, visibility, and UV index.

-Choose the update frequency from one hour up to six hours, or manually.
+Choose the update frequency from one hour up to six hours or manually.
 You can also customize the app in the preferences for app type (menu bar or Dock), theme, menu bar icons, forecast summary, background images, notifications, touch bar, and more.